 Turbidity is the content of clouding matter in a fluid.
 In other words, the greater the turbidity, the less clear the water and the less you can see through it.
 This can allow us to measure pollution and its evolution in European hot spots, capitals or even maritime areas.Indeed, we should be aware that turbidity comes mainly from currents caused by passing ships lifting sediments and nutrients from the bottom of the water.
 These suspended solids contribute to the eutrophication of the water.
 Eutrophication of aquatic environments is an imbalance in the environment caused by an increase in the concentration of nitrogen and phosphorus in the environment.
 The level of suspended matter in the water, and therefore turbidity, is an important indicator of water quality and very often explains the presence or absence of fauna in the environments concerned.

-Copernicus is the Earth observation program of the European Space Agency (ESA).
+Copernicus is the European Earth observation program, manages by the European Commission.
+Its satellites belong to the European Union.
 It is an ambitious and unique programme that looks at our planet and its environment for the benefit of all European citizens and the wider international community.
 It offers information services based on satellite Earth observation and in situ (non-space) data.

 Copernicus has enabled the launch of a group of satellites called “sentinels”.
 Among all these observers, it is the class 2 of the sentinels that will be of interest here.